Skip to contents

 Minimum version

-In this type of exercise, the candidate has to bring a list of items in the correct order.
-A template is automatically created when you initiate an rqti project through RStudio.
+A minimum template is automatically created when you initiate an rqti project through RStudio.
 Alternatively, it can be added by clicking on New file -> R Markdown -> From Template.
-The rqti templates start with rqti: Here we look at the templates rqti: order (simple) and rqti: order (complex).
+The rqti templates end with rqti.
+Here we look at the templates order (simple) and order (complex).

 The minimum you need to provide is the type: order in the yaml-section and a list with at least two elements in a section called #question: